premchander-revature/interviewquestions/aws-is-questions/01-CloudComputing.md

 - Platform as a Service (or PaaS) is a way of providing a platform and environment to build applications and services over the internet.
 - Here we don't need to manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage.
 Only need to focus on the deployed applications and possibly configuration settings for the application hosting environment.
-- **Example:**  AWS Elastic Beanstalk, Windows Azure, Heroku, Google App Engine, OpenShift
+- **Example:**  AWS Elastic Beanstalk, Windows Azure, Heroku, Google App Engine, OpenShift, FaceBook

 </blockquote>
 </details>